yvsgrndjn/atommap_eval/README.md

 ```

 ### Python
-If you do not have too many examples, you can use the following:
+If you have few examples, use the following:
 ```python
 # simple case
 from atommap_eval.evaluator import are_atom_maps_equivalent